This post may contain affiliate links. Please read our disclosure policy.

 In the bowl of a food processor fitted with the steel blade, place the raw nuts, salt, and about 2 cups (half) of the coconut flakes.
 Pulse the mixture until the mixture resembles coarse crumbs (3 or 4 times).

-To the peanut butter and honey mixture, add the nut and coconut mixture, the seeds and the remaining coconut, and mix until well-combined.
+Microwave the peanut butter and honey mixture in a large microwave-safe bowl on 60% power for 30 seconds to loosen the mixture.
+Add the nut and coconut mixture, the seeds and the remaining coconut, and mix until well-combined.
+Allow the mixture to cool fully, and then mix in the miniature chocolate chips.

 Scoop the mixture by the heaping tablespoon onto the prepared baking sheet (a #50 ice cream scoop works perfectly).
 You should have about 40 portions.
 Roll each portion tightly into a ball between your palms.